-Know Before You Go: Look for metered street parking by the Starbucks on the south side of the park.
+Insider Tip: Look for metered street parking by the Starbucks on the south side of the park.
 If that fails, you can always find a spot at the nearby Civic Center.
 And it you’d rather forgo parking all together, take the Expo Line to the last stop at Colorado and 4th St.—from there, it's a quick and easy walk to Tongva Park.

 1615 Ocean Ave.

 Ahoy!
 Located on the Santa Monica beach next to one of LA's best bike paths is a nautical playground fit for all sorts of swashbuckling adventurers.
 With climbing ropes, swings, a roller slide, and sandpit with water pump, your curious captains will have a blast pretending they are ocean explorers adrift at sea.
 A soft rubber padded play area covers the entire park’s floors so parents breathe out a sigh of relief while they breathe in that fresh ocean air.
 Just watch out for when the pirates get hungry.
 Bonus: you're a mere 15 minute walk from the baklava croissant at Gjusta.

 5. Beverly Hills: Coldwater Canyon Park Playground